Niteshchawla/Niteshchawla/README.md

  👋 Hi, I’m @Niteshchawla

-- Business & Data Science Professional specializing in Data Analytics and Machine Learning
+- Business & Data Science Professional specializing in Data Analytics and Machine Learning, Prompt Engineering, GenAI
-- Strategic professional with nearly 10 years of organizational and nearly 8 years of entrepreneurial experience; offering year-on-year success in achieving business growth objectives by investigating new business opportunities & maximizing the competitive strength for long-term success
+- Strategic professional with significant organizational experience and noteworthy entrepreneurial experience; offering year-on-year success in achieving business growth objectives by investigating new business opportunities & maximizing the competitive strength for long-term success
 - Pivotal in strategy formulation, business analytics, collaborating with manufacturers, vendors, suppliers and managed the development of business-wide operations.

 <!---